-Information contained in this note was compiled from the Systems' audited financial statements for the fiscal year ending June 30, 2021, and the accounting valuation report as of June 30, 2021.
-Additional financial information supporting the preparation of the Schedules of Pension Amounts by Employers (including the unmodified audit opinion on the financial statements and required supplementary information) is available in the Systems' Comprehensive Annual Financial Report.
+Information contained in these Notes to the Schedules of Employer and Nonemployer Allocations and Schedules of Pension Amounts by Employer (Schedules) was compiled from the Systems' audited financial statements for the fiscal year ended June 30, 2022, and the accounting valuation report as of June 30, 2022.
+Additional financial information supporting the preparation of the Schedules (including the unmodified audit opinion on the financial statements and required supplementary information) is available in the Systems' ACFR.